hydraulic-software/conveyor/guidebook/docs/tutorial.md

 To release a new version just adjust the version number in your build system or the `app.version` / `app.revision` keys, rerun `conveyor make site` and re-upload the results.
 Remember to compile and re-JAR your app first!

+By default the update engines wait some hours between upgrades, so your installed copies won't upgrade immediately.
+To short-circuit this for testing:

+1. On Windows, re-open the .appinstaller file you downloaded.
+That should offer an upgrade button.

+2. On macOS, from the command line run the program with the `FORCE_UPDATE_CHECK=1` environment variable set, e.g. `FORCE_UPDATE_CHECK=1 /Applications/YourApp.app/Contents/MacOS/YourApp`.
+This should immediately offer to let you upgrade.

+3. On Debian/Ubuntu, run `apt update; apt upgrade` and check that your app is in the list of things that will be upgraded.

 ## Step 5.
 Refine your configuration

 Not happy with the defaults?
 There are [lots of settings](configs/index.md) available, including settings that expose platform specific metadata and features.